Terabyte-Scale Analytics in the Blink of an Eye: Approach: Distributed TQP

-For broadcast operations, a similar approach of using a set of p2p exchanges, although functionally sufficient, is not performance optimal.
-This is because the p2p approach sends the same data packets to the same remote machine multiple times.
+For broadcast operations, a similar approach of using a set of p2p exchanges, although functionally sufficient, is not optimal in performance since that sends the same data packets to the same remote machine multiple times.
 For example, GPU 0 in machine 1 needs to send the same data twice to GPU 0 and 1 in machine 2 separately.
 Using the \emph{one-to-all} broadcast operation in the communication library, e.g., \texttt{ncclBroadcast}, on the other hand, may avoid or reduce repeated transfers of the broadcasted data across machines~\cite{mpi-coll,sanders09-twotreebroadcast}.
 As we will show in Section~\ref{sec:coll-vs-p2p}, the impact is severe, particularly for multi-machine deployments where the network bandwidth between machines is about an order of magnitude lower with InfiniBand and about two orders of magnitude lower with Ethernet compared to intra-machine inter-GPU (e.g., NVLink) bandwidths.
 Hence, we use the one-to-all \texttt{ncclBroadcast} to implement the broadcast operation.
 Algorithm~\ref{alg:broadcast} shows the pseudo-code of the broadcast executing at each GPU.
-The \texttt{for} loop is needed since NCCL uses two-sided operations; \texttt{ncclBroadcast} sends if $i==j$ and receives for all cases thereby completing the send side of the corresponding broadcasts.
+The \texttt{for} loop is needed since NCCL uses the same operation for both sending and receiving: when $i==j$ GPU $i$ will send, while all GPUs participating in the same \texttt{ncclBroadcast} will be receiving from GPU $i$.

+The shuffle and broadcast operations are preceded by an information exchange where the data sizes are exchanged between senders and receivers.
+This allows the receivers to allocate receive buffers accurately.
+Furthermore, since we exchange one column at a time, knowledge of the incoming data sizes allows in-place construction of a contiguous tensor for each column, as needed by TQP for performing operations on it.
+We achieve this by determining a starting offset for data incoming from each sender in the contiguous receive buffer for the column at the recipient.
+This information exchange is very lightweight compared to the shuffle or broadcast because only $N$ integers are sent from each GPU, where $N$ is the total number of GPUs participating in the data exchange.

 The reduction operation \texttt{ncclAllReduce} is useful for queries needing to do a final aggregation along with gathering data from all GPUs.
 The aggregation needs to be one of the supported types (currently: sum, product, minimum, maximum, and average).